 History of Makli Graveyard Sindh

-The Sufi saint, poet and scholar Shaikh Jamali established a khanqah, or Sufi gathering place, in Makli and was eventually buried there.
-The Sammy ruler in the 14th century, Jam Tamachi, worshiped the saint and wished to be buried near the saint, thus beginning the tradition of using Makli as a burial site.
+Shaikh Jamali, a revered Sufi saint, poet, and scholar, established a Khanqah, a place for Sufi gatherings, in Makli and, subsequently, found his final resting place there.
+The Sammy ruler of the 14th century, Jam Tamachi, held the saint in great reverence and expressed a desire to be buried near him, marking the initiation of the tradition of using Makli as a burial site.

-The site rose to prominence as a major burial site during the reign of the Samma dynasty, which made its capital near Thatta.
+The prominence of the site as a major burial ground grew during the rule of the Samma dynasty, which established its capital near Thatta.

-The most architecturally significant tombs at the site date from around the Mughal era, between 1570 and 1640 AD. makli graveyard sindh
+The most architecturally significant tombs found at this site predominantly belong to the Mughal era, constructed between 1570 and 1640 AD.

 Layout & Plan of Makli Graveyard Thatta